Ph.D. Thesis

 Magnetism, electromagnetic modeling, linearizing control, contactless manipulation

-You may find my PhD thesis (french version only) here PDF
+You may find my PhD thesis (french version only) here

 Post-doc